kevr/arch-valheim-optional/README.md

 A modpack for Arch Valheim players

+To request more mods, ask kevr in IRC.

 ## Setup

 1. Retrieve the latest `AppImage` at https://github.com/ebkr/r2modmanPlus/releases
-2. Run the `AppImage` and update r2modman if prompted
 2. `chmod +x /path/to/r2modman-X.X.XX.AppImage`
+3. Run the `AppImage` and update r2modman if prompted.
+Any update may change the original AppImage version.
-3. `ln -s r2modman-X.X.XX.AppImage ~/.local/bin/r2modman`
+4. `ln -s /path/to/r2modman-X.X.XX.AppImage ~/.local/bin/r2modman`

 Now, you can launch r2modman via ~/.local/bin/r2modman.